Diet & Weight Loss

 Pack your food the night before

 The emotional influence on food choice is undeniable.
 Luckily, you can make this work to your advantage by preparing food ahead of time.
 “Food is now so intertwined with rewards, celebrations, and so many other cultural moments in time,” says Adam Brumberg, deputy director of Cornell University’s Food & Brand Lab.
 “If it were as simple as telling ourselves, ‘I’m going to put only the best quality fuel in my body,’ dietary disease would not have the prevalence it does today.”
 Work that to your advantage by being deliberate about when food will factor into your workday and planning accordingly.
 “Try to organize your day in such a way that food decisions are made in the evening or at a time when your stress level is likely to be lower and you have more time,” Brumberg says.
 “Making a lunch the night before is a much better than the option for calorie-laden convenience.”
-Be sure to take note of these 12 sneaky ways you get tricked into overeating.

 Keep healthy snacks handy